 5. What great leaders really do.

 This article by John Kotter originally appeared in the 2001 publication of Harvard Business Review, and it explores the differences between management and leadership.
 It’s a pretty deep read with a focus on the differences between coping with complexity (management) versus coping with change (leadership).
 The point?
-Management and leadership are two very different distinct roles, and this article helps you clearly identify what it means to step into leadership.
+Management and leadership are two very different distinct roles, and this article helps you clearly identify what it means to step into leadership, in 2020 and beyond.

 Christina Holloway is an executive coach and business coach.
 She helps executives and entrepreneurs grow their companies faster, create results-driven teams, and increase profitability.
 She has been featured in Forbes, The Huffington Post, Addicted2Success and Fast Company.
 If you’re interested in working with Christina, take a look at her strategy sessions and contact her to get started.